-THE LABOURERS' LIBRARY,

-ing Family in Britain to produce a "CHEAP LOAF" AND A "BIG LOAF" for themselves at
+THE LABOURERS' LIBRARY, Containing the Remedy for National Poverty and Impending National Ruin : or the only safe way of found in some very elaborate works."-Literary Repealing the Corn Laws, by enabling each Work- Gazette. ing Family in Britain to produce a "CHEAP LOAF" AND A "BIG LOAF" for themselves at Home!

-Home!
 By F. O'CONNOR, Esq., Barrister-at-Law, and late Prisoner for Libel in York Castle.
+Addressed to the Landlords of Ireland.

-Every Young Man should read the Drama of

-WAT TYLER; price Twopence (originally publishing at 4s.
-6d.), by ROBERT SOUTHEY, Poet
+Every Young Man should read the Drama of WAT TYLER; price Twopence (originally oublishing at 4s.
+6d.), by ROBERT SOUTHEY, Poet Laureate to her Majesty.

-"Every lover of his species should make an effort
+"Every lover of his species should make an effort to circulate this splendid and truly invaluable poem."-Patriot.
 Price Twopence.

-CIPLES OF GOVERNMENT; by Thos.
+DISSERTATION ON THE FIRST PRIN-CIPLES OF GOVERNMENT; by THOS.
 PAINE.

-This Pamphlet is a masterly defence of the right of

-every man to the possession of the Elective Fran-
+This Pamphlet is a masterly defence of the right of every man to the possession of the Elective Fran-

-"We beg each and all of our friends to aid in

-circulating this invaluable tract.-English Chartist
+"We beg each and all of our friends to aid in circulating this invaluable tract.-English Chartist